lm3nitro/Projects/IDS and IPS/Fail2Ban/Install and Attack Simulation.md

 ### Scope:

-I will install Fail2Ban on a target host and will simulate an attack using Hydra to perform a SSH brute force attack against the target host and will evaluate the effectivness of Fail2Ban.
+I will install Fail2Ban on a target host and will simulate an attack using Hydra to perform a SSH brute force attack against the target host and will evaluate the effectivness of Fail2Ban in preventing unauthorized access on a single host.
+I will be using Hydra to simulate malicious activity and monitoring Fail2Ban's ability to detect and block those malicious activities.

-### Objective:

-Evaluate the effectiveness and Fail2Ban in preventing unauthorized access on a single host using Hydra to simulate malicious activity and monitoring Fail2Ban's ability to detect and block those malicious activities.

 ### Tools and Technology: